 Salary ranges for the Job

 According to the OfficeTeam Salary Guide, customer service professionals are in demand because whether they work in-house or via a third party call center, they help companies achieve market advantage by building relationships with new and existing customers.
 To attract and hire the best candidates in the field, employers offer competitive salaries that are based on their level of experience.
-Provided below is a list of salary ranges to expect for customer service and call center representative jobs:
+Provided below is a list of midpoint salaries for four different customer service jobs:

 Job descriptions for four different customer service positions

 Although the end goal of customer relations is the same, the positions vary in responsibilities depending on the work experience of the person and the industry.
 Job duties may include: